 Bobbi Fiedler, who rode an anti-school busing platform to political prominence, stood out as the potential vanguard for Jewish conservatives when The Jewish Journal profiled her as its first cover story in February 1986.
-The Journal recently caught up with the still-active Fiedler, 69, between civic activities.
+Fiedler had served on the Los Angeles school board (1977-1981)...

 There's enough work to go around for everyone in teaching tolerance and diversity to law enforcement in California, according to the Anti-Defamation League and the Simon Wiesenthal Center.

 The ADL's A World of Difference program, which targets law enforcement personnel, among...